Skip to Content

 Sauce:

-Soak the mustard powder in 2 T (30 ml) of cold tap water.
+Soak the mustard powder in 2 T (30 ml) of cold tap water for 10 minutes to spark the flavour.

 Melt the butter, add the flour, and cook over medium heat, while stirring continuously with a wooden spoon.